advertisement

 “This pointless, reckless shutdown of our homeland security workforce has caused more than 400 TSA officers to quit and thousands to call out from work because they are not able to afford gas, child care, food, or rent,” said Bis, DHS public affairs assistant secretary.

-“This will help bolster TSA efforts to keep our skies safe and minimize air travel disruptions,” Bis said, adding hundreds of officers had been sent to airports experiencing lengthy security lines.
+“This will help bolster TSA efforts to keep our skies safe and minimize air travel disruptions,” Bis said, adding hundreds of officers had been sent to airports with lengthy security lines.

-Following DHS immigration raids and subsequent demonstrations in Chicago, Minnesota and elsewhere that resulted in the deaths of several protesters, “I have concerns about the deployment of federal agents at airports across the United States,” Johnson said.
+Following ICE raids and demonstrations in Chicago, Minnesota and elsewhere that resulted in the deaths of protesters, “I have concerns about the deployment of federal agents at airports across the United States,” Johnson said.

-He noted that, according to DHS, ICE officers at O’Hare will not be screening passengers.
-Instead, they will be monitoring exit lanes, making passenger announcements, helping to manage lines and “related activities to allow TSA officers to focus on passenger and baggage screening.”
+According to DHS, ICE officers at O’Hare will not be screening passengers.
+Instead, they will be monitoring exit lanes, making passenger announcements, helping to manage lines and other activities to allow the TSA to focus on passenger and baggage screening, Johnson said.

 Sunday represented the highest call-out rate of the shutdown, with more than 11.7% TSA agents not showing up, DHS reported.
-The three facilities hardest hit were Baltimore/Washington International Thurgood Marshall Airport, John F. Kennedy International Airport in New York and Pittsburgh International Airport.
+The three facilities hardest hit were Baltimore/Washington International Thurgood Marshall Airport, JFK International Airport in New York and Pittsburgh International Airport.

-The U.S. Department of Homeland Security has been unfunded since mid-February amid a stalemate between Republicans and Democrats, who are seeking immigration enforcement reforms.
+DHS has been unfunded since Feb.
+14, amid a stalemate between Republicans and Democrats, who are seeking immigration enforcement reforms such as prohibiting ICE officers from wearing masks.